-- Two players will advance from all events except the U1700.
+- Two players will advance from all events.

 - All matches will be three out of five.

-- Unrated players may advance from all rated events if they have a league rating points.
+- Unrated players may advance from all rated events if they have a league rating points (provided their league rating is lower than the event).
 You can obtain a league rating by playing the ASLT league, which is held every weekend.